Shaher-11/pixel-art-maker/README.md

 # pixel-art-maker

-> Simple website for drwoing over the page with colors and it has an interactive grid.
+> Pixel Art Maker is a Simple website for drwoing over the page with colors and it has an interactive grid.

 ![screenshot](./img/fabu.png)